Internet of Things (IoT)

 Where to look for job vacancies?

-A report from ITjobswatch states that the number of IoT roles has almost doubled from 2016 to 2017 with even more expected to be available going forward
+A report from ITjobswatch shows that the number of permanent jobs in IoT has more than doubled in the UK since 2020, with even more expected to become available going forward.

 Job titles can vary

-The job titles for IoT roles can vary.
-Sometimes, the job title include 'Internet of Things' but sometimes, these roles can come under job titles where it is not so obvious with job titles such as solutions architect, software engineer or developer.
-The best way to search for these roles is to start with searching for Internet of Things and go from there.
+Sometimes, the job title includes 'Internet of Things' but sometimes, these roles can fall under job titles where it is not so obvious, such as solutions architect, software engineer or developer.
+The best way to search for these roles is to start with searching for the ‘internet of things’ and go from there.

 Identifying more opportunities

-By keeping up-to-date with the latest news, you will also identify companies that are active in this area.
-If you find a company that interests you, check out their website for job opportunities and/or contact the HR or personnel team to find out where they advertise.
+By keeping up-to-date with the latest news, you’ll also identify companies that are active in this area.
+If you find a company that interests you, check out their website for job opportunities and/or contact the HR or personnel team to find out where they advertise roles, and you could ask if there are times during the year that they typically recruit in.

 What skills and knowledge are required to work in the IoT?

-There is no prescribed technical background or degree required to work in IoT as such but engineering, science, maths, IT and other technology-related backgrounds are highly relevant for specialist roles.
-However, in start-ups there are likely to be roles in areas such as marketing, business analysis and design which will not need the technological background.
+There is no prescribed technical background or degree required to work in IoT but computer science, engineering, science, maths, IT and other technology-related backgrounds are highly relevant and sought-after for specialist roles.
+However, in start-up companies, there are likely to be roles in areas such as marketing, business analysis and design which will not require you to have technical knowledge.

 If you are interested in further study options, there are some masters courses and PhDs available.
 It is however, possible to enter this area of work after an undergraduate degree.